 Aquinas is the first for whom his notion of existence and the essence / existence distinction will figure so prominently in his own philosophy.

 His thinking will go on to play a significant role in subsequent Christian philosophical theology.

-Controversy over the place of existence in Aquinas' philosophy in light of the essence/existence distinction erupted as early as the sixteenth century.
+Controversy over the nature of and place of existence in Aquinas' philosophy (with implications for the essence/existence distinction) erupted as early as the sixteenth century.